Your personal information

 Your overall experience is the amount of experience you have in professional work and it does not include the experience you gained while you were studying.

 Link online profiles that are the best representation of you professionally.
 Aim for quality and not quantity.
-LinkedIn is an important online profile to include.
+LinkedIn and GitHub are the most relevant online profiles to include.

 This section helps companies learn more about who you are as an individual and as a developer.
 Talk about what you enjoy, how you have progressed and where you see yourself.
 Use this section to really express yourself, it can help you stand out.

 Adding some images and short descriptions of projects you have worked on can be important in displaying what you are capable of.
 Show variety and remember to display your best work.